 We provide transponder capacity on our satellite fleet primarily to DISH Network, but also to a small number of U.S. government service providers, state agencies, Internet service providers, broadcast news organizations, programmers and private enterprise customers.
 Currently, due to our limited customer base, we have unused satellite capacity.
 For the years ended December 31, 2011, 2010 and 2009, DISH Network accounted for approximately 77.6%, 79.5% and 75.4% of our total EchoStar Satellite Services segment revenue.
 We have entered into certain commercial agreements with DISH Network pursuant to which we are obligated to provide DISH Network with satellite services at fixed prices for varying lengths of time depending on the satellite.
 See "Related Party Transactions with DISH Network - Satellite Capacity Agreements" in Note 17 in the Notes to our Consolidated Financial Statements in Item 15 of this Annual Report on Form 10-K for further discussion.
-While we expect to continue to provide satellite services to DISH Network, its satellite capacity requirements may change for a variety of reasons, including its ability to construct and launch its own satellites.
+While we expect to continue to provide satellite services to DISH Network, its satellites.
 Any termination or reduction in the services we provide to DISH Network may cause us to have excess capacity on our satellites and require that we aggressively pursue alternative sources of revenue for this business.
 Our other satellite service sales are generally characterized by shorter-term contracts or spot market sales.
 Future costs associated with our excess capacity will negatively impact our margins if we do not generate revenue to offset these costs.